loadtest4j/loadtest4j/docs/concepts/sla.md

 # Service Level Agreement (SLA)

-An SLA is a contract with your clients explicitly stating:
+A Service Level Agreement is a contract with your clients explicitly stating:

 - The [SLOs](slo.md) of interest.
 - The consequences of failing to achieve these SLOs.